freezingsaddles/freezing-web/README.md

 # Create and activate a virtual environment for freezing-web
 shell$ cd freezing-web
-shell$ python3.6 -m venv env
+shell$ python3 -m venv env
 shell$ source env/bin/activate
 (env) shell$ pip install -r requirements.txt
 (env) shell$ python setup.py develop
 ```

 We will assume for all subsequent shell examples that you are running in the freezing-web activated virtualenv.
 (This is denoted by using
 the "(env) shell$" prefix before shell commands.)

 ### Database Setup

-This application requires MySQL.
-I know, MySQL is a horrid database, but since I have to host this myself (and my shared hosting
-provider only supports MySQL), it's what we're doing.
+This application requires MySQL, for historical reasons. @hozn wrote:

+> I know, MySQL is a horrid database, but since I have to host this myself (and my shared hosting provider only supports MySQL), it's what we're doing.

+These days, @obscurerichard hosts the production site on AWS, where we have a choice of many more databases, but since it started as MySQL it will probably stay as MySQL unless there's a really good reason to move.
+Perhaps PostgreSQL and its geospacial integration would be a better choice in the long run.
+Also, [Amazon Aurora](https://aws.amazon.com/rds/aurora/) is really slick for MySQL-compatible datbase engines, so we are sticking with MySQL for now.

-#### DB Setup using Docker
+#### Database Setup using Docker

 We have some development support Docker Compose files that can help make database setup simpler, head over to the [freezing-compose](https://github.com/freezingsaddles/freezing-compose) repo for those instructions.

-#### Manual DB Setup
+#### Manual Database Setup

 Install MySQL, version 5.6 or newer.
 The current production server for https://freezingsaddles.org/ runs MySQL 5.6.